Medications & Herbs Online Course(s) & Continuing Education

 Many mothers do not breastfeed their infants, discontinue breastfeeding or fail to take medications while they are breastfeeding.
 The principles of drug passage into breast milk are well established, although not well known by many health professionals.
 This presentation will review the principles of drug passage into breast milk, medications and factors that can cause a risk for adverse reactions in breastfed infants and discuss how to choose the most appropriate medications for mothers who are breastfeeding their infants.

-After graduate school, Marie was recruited to work as a nurse practitioner in psychiatry.
+After graduate school, Marie went to work in psychiatry and also did a post-masters certificate to became board-certified in psychiatry and mental health.
 She was fellowship-trained to manage patients in the acute inpatient setting, partial hospitalization, outpatient office, and OB patients in the general hospital setting.

 She specializes in women's psychiatry, especially medical management of women who are pregnant or lactating.
 Her expertise also includes general psychopharmacology.
 She is experienced at diagnosing and treating mental conditions such as bipolar disorder, perinatal/postpartum mood and anxiety disorders, postpartum psychosis, obsessive-compulsive disorder, premenstrual and perimenopausal mood disorders, and personality disorders.

-She lives in the Chicago area with her husband and three adult children in the transient stage of life.
-Her children all breastfed for at least two years but now just make faces when confronted with that fact.
+She lives in the Chicago area with her husband and three adult children in their 20s.
+Her children all breastfed for at least two years but now just make faces when confronted with that embarrassing fact.

 If you have worked with mothers for more than a few weeks, you have encountered a mother with mental illness.
 You may not have recognized the symptoms while talking with your patient.
 Or, you may wonder if a certain psychiatric medication is “safe” during lactation.